-Everything (minus audio) is entirely owned by an individual and not a publisher or huge corporation.
+Everything (minus audio) is entirely owned by an individual and not a publisher or giant corporation.
 The rules around it's copyright are different to other games.
-Basically it's much less complicated.

-Developing the game involved creating a massive library of lightweight 3d objects of almost everything in the Universe.
-The models are extremely versatile and recyclable, and can be easily used in other games, animations, designs, visualizations and holograms... some day
+Developing the game involved creating a massive library of lightweight 3d objects of a huge variety of things.
+The models are extremely versatile and recyclable, and can be easily used in other games, animations, designs, visualizations and holograms... some day.

 Who made them?

-These models & shaders were created & organized by David OReilly [me], and stem from many projects I did which I own the copyright.
+The models & shaders were designed, modeled and organized by David OReilly [me], and stem from many projects I have done over the years which I own.
 Additional modeling was done by Anne Yang.

 Why is this free?

 Creating 3d assets to work with is a hurdle for many artists, and 3d models are way too expensive and practically useless for game use.
-The models available are also terrible.
+Many of the models available are terrible.

-3d art has historically been commercially driven, and has been comparatively too expensive and technical for artists to use.
+3d art has historically been commercially driven, and has been comparatively too expensive and technical for visual artists to use.
+Until now there has been no large, cohesive and usable 3d library.
 I would like this library to help more people get into 3d and have a better place to start from.
-Until now there has been no large, cohesive and usable 3d library.

 - Every emoji is represented in the collection